An investigation involving adding and subtracting sets of consecutive numbers. Lots to find out, lots to explore.

 EWWNP means Exploring Wild and Wonderful Number Patterns Created by Yourself!
 Investigate what happens if we create number patterns using some simple rules.

-This activity has been particularly created for the most able.
+This activity has been particularly created for the highest attainers.
 (The pupils that you come across in many classrooms just once every few years.)
-It is seen as a possible follow on from
+It is seen as a possible follow on from Tiles in the Garden.

 This activity takes "Tiles in the Garden", much further.
 We can keep the main ideas the same -